Life with Bonnie

-Life with Bonnie is an ABC television sitcom that originally aired from September 17, 2002 to April 9, 2004.
-The show outlined the life of character Bonnie Malloy, who juggled her personal life and her job as a daytime TV talk show host.
+Life with Bonnie is an ABC adult television sitcom that originally aired from September 17, 2002 to April 9, 2004.
+The show outlined the life of the title character Bonnie Malloy, who juggled her personal life and her job as a daytime TV talk show host.
 The series was created by Bonnie Hunt and Don Lake and produced by Bob & Alice Productions, in association with Touchstone Television.
 The series had fair ratings in the first season, but struggled in the second season, resulting in its cancellation.
-Life With Bonnie was also shown on Living TV during ABC's airings.
+Life with Bonnie was also shown on Living TV in the United Kingdom.